thibaultcha/lua-resty-mlcache/README.md

   having to repeat such transformations on every request, such as creating tables, cdata objects, loading new Lua code, etc...
   **Default:** inherited from the instance.
+- `replace`: _optional_ boolean.
+When specified and set to `true`, `get()` will always attempt to call the `callback` function when specified and replace the value in caches.
+It will also notify other workers to invalidate their caches.
+  This option can be used when the cached value needs to be changed before its expiry and the other workers be notified about it.
+For example a periodic or forced rotation of a cached value.

 The third argument `callback` is optional.
 If provided, it must be a function whose signature and return values are documented in the following example: